llmrb/llm-spell/typos.md

-This file has a lot of typos that need to be fixed
+This fil has lotz of typo'z tha ned to b fixt